 The Addams Family Game released by Ideal in 1964

 If for no other reason than the box cover art along, this board game is a must have collectible.
-Designed for 2-6 players, The Addams Family Game featured seven different paths along the game board through which players could move to win.
-It’s a spinner based game common to the time and the game board spots call for cards to be drawn resulting in good or bad outcomes.
+Designed for 2 to 6 players, The Addams Family Game featured seven different paths along the game board through which players could move to win.
+It's a spinner based game common to the time and the game board spots call for cards to be drawn resulting in good or bad outcomes.
 It may have been luck based over skill, but it still sounded like a great take on the show.

 The Addams Family Lunchbox released by King-Seeley Thermos Co. in 1974

 Though I wasn't around for the original run of the television series, the much celebrated Hanna-Barbera animated series was perfectly timed to be part of my Saturday Morning Television cereal gobbling experience while growing up.
 I loved this version of the characters and what better way to show that love than to cart them to school with this classic lunch box.
 Kid tested, mother approved!

 The Addams Family Pinball Machine released by Midway in March 1992